anshi78/Crypto-Hunter/README.md

 # CryptoHunter – Real-Time Cryptocurrency Tracker

-CryptoHunter is a web application that allows users to track real-time cryptocurrency prices with interactive charts, detailed coin data, and a clean UI built using React.js.
+The Crypto Hunter is an innovative web application that empowers users to stay ahead in the fast-paced world of cryptocurrency.
+By leveraging real-time data from the CoinGecko API, it provides seamless tracking of prices and trends, helping investors make informed decisions with confidence.

 ---